-So after you’ve downloaded your .png icon you can just import it into the VRdirect Studio and use it for your interactive elements.
+After you’ve downloaded your .png icon you can just import it to VRdirect Studio and use it for your interactive elements.

-The answer might be more simple then you’d expected but using the youtube search function to find royalty free sound effects works pretty good.
-Just search for your desired sound (e.g. a “punch”) and add the term “sfx royalty free”.
+The answer might be simpler then you’d expect, but using YouTube’s search function to find royalty free sound effects works pretty well.
+Just search for your desired sound (e.g. “punch”) and add the term “sfx royalty free”.

 You will find many videos including download links.
 Again: make sure to read the whole video description or visit the website of the creator (if one is declared) to make sure under what conditions the effect is free to use in your project.